avinasx/parser-potato/IMPLEMENTATION_SUMMARY.md

 - **Duplicate Handling**: Existing records are counted as skipped (not errors)
 - **Comprehensive Reporting**: API returns both statistics and error details

-### 10. Python 3.14+ Compatibility ✓
+### 10. Java 25.0.1 Compatibility ✓
-- Works with Python 3.14+ (tested on 3.14.2)
+- Works with Java 25.0.1
-- Managed with pipenv for consistent environments
+- Managed with Maven 3.9.12
 - All dependencies compatible
-- Type hints throughout codebase
+- Project Lombok for boilerplate reduction

 ---